Chania: Ottoman era

 During the opening months of the Cretan War (1645–1669) the city's walls did not prevent an Ottoman army from capturing it from the Venetians after a two-month siege.
-Many Cretans fled to escape persecution, many others were slaughtered or converted to Islam, while numerous Turkish Muslim settlers arrived changing the ethnic mix of the city.
+Many Cretans fled to escape persecution, many others were slaughtered or converted to Islam.

-Muslims resided mainly in the eastern quarters, Kastelli and Splantzia, where they converted the Dominican church of St Nicholas into the central Sovereign's Mosque (Turkish: Hünkar Camısı).
+Under the Ottoman Turkish name Hanya (خانیه), Muslims resided mainly in the eastern quarters, Kastelli and Splantzia, where they converted the Dominican church of St Nicholas into the central Sovereign's Mosque (Turkish: Hünkar Camısı).
 They also built new mosques such as the Küçük Hasan Pasha Mosque or Yali Mosque on the harbour.
 Public baths (hamam), and fountains were a feature of the Ottoman city.
-The pasha of Crete resided in Chania.
+The pasha of Crete resided in Hanya.

 The city remained under Ottoman control despite fighting during the Greek War of Independence (1821-29), the Cretan Revolt (1866–1869) and the Cretan Revolt (1878).
 Due to the island's mixture of Muslim and Christian residents, Crete was the subject of international debate between the European great powers, most notably at the Treaty of Berlin (1878) which resulted in the Pact of Halepa.
-During the 19th and early 20th century inter-ethnic violence on Crete eventually led to the mass migration of the island's local Muslim population to other Mediterranean islands or coastal cities.
+During the 19th and early 20th century, interethnic violence on Crete eventually led to the mass migration of the island's local Muslim population to other Mediterranean islands or coastal cities.
 Mass conversions also occurred.
 The population exchange between Greece and Turkey in 1922 resulted in the deportation of the island's last Muslim residents.